SquengAG/SquengAG.github.io/spring.md

 ### Create Subproject

 In order to protect the business logic / domain from the harsh world around it (the Web framework, the DBMS, etc.), I am applying the [Ports & Adapters](https://alistaircockburn.company.site/Epub-Hexagonal-Architecture-Explained-Updated-1st-ed-p751233517) pattern.
-I could do so within the main project, but I prefer to take advantage of Gradle's support for [multi-project builds](https://docs.gradle.org/current/userguide/multi_project_builds.html) so that Gradle helps enforcing the boundary.
+I could do so within the main project, but I prefer to take advantage of Gradle's support for [multi-project builds](https://docs.gradle.org/current/userguide/multi_project_builds.html) so that Gradle can help enforcing the boundary.

 Furthermore, I want to implement the business logic / domain in Scala, which Gradle supports through its [Scala plugin](https://docs.gradle.org/current/userguide/scala_plugin.html).